 Mason was, inevitably, harmed permanently by the flames in her saving Cassiopeia.
 Unable to be properly fixed, she lived life, worked and functioned as normally as possible despite missing half of her face and a good chunk of programmed data.

-It had been in Dr Levi's will (along with the plans for the SC Ginga and the blueprints for the robots, of which would be left to his younger brother, Jonah) that she would not ever be disengaged unless by her own decision, so she was kept activated, even though her circuitry was… more than just a bit faulty.
+It had been in Dr Levi's will (along with the plans for the SC Ginga which would be left to his younger brother, Jonah) that Mason would not ever be disengaged unless by her own decision, so she was kept activated, even though her circuitry was… more than just a bit faulty.
 Besides, she was Cassiopeia's only friend now, after the loss of her father in the fire, deactivating her was simply out of the question.

-After the fire, to pay their final respects, most of Levi's friends and relations moved onto the SC Ginga, but half of the ship still remained uninhabited: 25 rooms left to no purpose at all.
+After the fire, 40 of the residents of Ruhigdorf who survived the fire moved onto the SC Ginga, but half of the ship still remained uninhabited: 9 rooms left to no purpose at all.

-Some people worked aboard the ship, too, as cleaners, shopkeepers, chefs, waiters, nurses, pilots and, amongst other things, even the most intelligent were tasked with building more robots to serve aboard, too.
+Some people worked aboard the ship as cleaners, shopkeepers, waiters, nurses, pilots and, amongst other things, the most intelligent were tasked with building more robots to serve aboard, too.

-The whole thing became like a loving community of people who immensely enjoyed living in the Earth's Thermosphere, looking down to the planet every day… or night; you could never really tell, and everybody was relatively happy with their lives up in the stars.
+The whole thing became like a loving community of people who immensely enjoyed living in the Earth's Thermosphere, looking down to the planet every day, and everybody was relatively happy with their lives up in the stars.

 That is, until 2143.

-The year 2143 was not a great year for humanity, but without it, we wouldn't have a story.
+The year 2143 was not a great year for this little fragment of humanity, but without it, we wouldn't have a story.